UniFy-Endpoint/Deploy-Microsoft-365-Apps/README.md

 Deploy Microsoft 365 Apps for Enterprise or Microsoft 365 Apps for Business from Intune as a Win32 App.
 (Optimized for Autopilot ESP).

 It is not required to package the script and the .xml configuration files into an .intunewin file each time before using the package.
 The file located in the (Package) folder has already been packaged and can be used directly as a Win32 App to configure and install Microsoft 365 Apps.
 A new .intunewin file should only be created if modifications are made to the .xml files or if a new configuration file is required.

+#Important Notice

-It is strongly recommended to validate and test both the script and the configuration in a controlled test environment prior to deploying them in a production environment.
+It is recommended to validate and test both the script and the configuration in a controlled test environment prior to deploying them in a production environment.

-#DESCRIPTION
+#Description

   - Downloads the latest Office Click-to-Run setup.exe version from Microsoft CDN (tiny package).
   - Supports Install and Uninstall modes (default: Install).